SengerM/nicenquickplotlib/README.md

 	nq.plot(np.linspace(0,2)**k)
 nq.save_all() # Wow, you can save the 10 figures that easy!?
 ```
-Example 2.
+- ```save_all``` example 2.
 Use a timestamp in order to not override your old plots.
 If you request to ```save_all``` the usage of a timestamp, then it will create a new directory with a unique timestamp and the figures will be saved there.
 I you run the script multiple times the plots saved each time in a new directory.
 Code:
 ```Python
 import numpy as np
 import nicenquickplotlib as nq